What to Do with an Alcoholic Spouse

 One of my articles that I've posted is, "How the Co-dependency Movement is Ruining Marriages."
 In that article I explain that the co-dependency movement was created for people just like you, and is very appropriate in situations like yours.
 But when it's applied to all marriages, it can have devastating effects.

 The Co-dependency movement rightfully acknowledges that emotional needs cannot be consistently met by an alcoholic spouse, nor can someone meet an alcoholic's needs.
 It's also hopeless to try to "fix" alcoholic spouses.
 They either fix themselves, or they don't get fixed.
-With these realities in mind, if you want to remain married to an alcoholic, you must learn to raise emotional defenses in order to survive the pain of the marriage.

 (Another approach to this problem, an intervention, is described in my answer to the next letter)